Learn More About Covina Concert Band

 Dear Friends of Covina Concert Band,

 Thank you for your continued interest in the success of Covina Concert Band.
 We are proud of our success.
-One source of that pride comes from knowing that we are not dependent on tax money, and that our primary support comes from patrons who are free to vote with their dollars for any organization they deem worthy.
-We are also blessed with our 64 year history with The City of Covina Parks and Recreation Department and their in-kind contributions; this is part of the Legacy of Charles King, founder of the band in 1956.
+One source of that pride comes from knowing that much of our support comes from patrons who are free to vote with their dollars for any organization they deem worthy.
+We believe that we have earned your vote.
+Here are some reasons why:

 It’s no secret that we